 Hello Friends!
 I’m Becca.
 I’m a wife, mom, and kindergarten teacher.
 I’m passionate about all things home and family.
 I love being home with my kids, hubby, and pets.
-I’m not one of those people who loves to get out of the house.
-I’m very social, but love being home.
+I’m not the type of person to go out a lot.
+I’m very social, but I love being home.
 I’m perfectly happy being snowed in for a week (ok, this pandemic has gone on quite long enough), as long as I can bake, sew, hang out with my family, and just enjoy homelife.

 I married my high school sweetheart.
 (Awwww.)
 We have wonderful support from our family and friends.
 We moved into a neighborhood that my sister and my husband’s sister live in.
 The kids have all grown up together, even going to the same school.

-Of course, we can’t forget Steve the stinkbug or Peanut the turtle.
+Of course, we can’t forget Steve the stickbug or Peanut the turtle.
 They live in my classroom, most of the time, but they are living at my house during the pandemic.

 My youngest is full of spunk.
 She has been that way since the day she was born.
 She spent her first 2 weeks of her life, at Children’s Hospital, fighting for every breath.
 She suffered from seizures and we were told that she had probably had a stroke.
 The hospital staff prepared us to “care for her” since they expected she would be developmentally delayed from the lack of oxygen and her stroke.
 Day by day, year by year, we realized that all of that “worst case scenario stuff” was a scenario we would not know as our reality.
 We’re glad she’s a fighter and wouldn’t change her spunk or personality for anything.
 She’s a perfectly healthy (except for the cyst in her brain), normally developing, sixteen year old girl.
 She loves soccer, volleyball, and hanging out with friends.